yongchaofan/tinyTerm/docs/index.md

 ## Scripting interface

-The Built in HTTP server will accept GET request from local machine, which means any program running on the same machine, be it a browser or a javascript or any other script, can connect to tinyTerm and request either a file or the result of a tinyTerm command,
+The Built in HTTP server will accept GET request from local machine, which means any program running on the same machine, be it a browser or a javascript or any other script, can connect to tinyTerm and request either a file or the result of a command,

 for example: